 When it comes to varicose veins treatments, Laser or Radiofrequency should be used if the veins to be treated are too big for Venaseal and Clarivein to give a good seal.

 What is this nerve injury I hear associated with Laser and Radiofrequency?

 As both Laser and Radiofrequency are heat based treatment, the vein is essentially “cooked” at a temperature >120 Celsius to seal it.
 Around the knee, there is a nerve that lies closely related to the Vein to be treated.
 If treatment is done at this spot there is a 10% chance of nerve injury.
 Fortunately, this DOES NOT LEAD TO PARALYSIS.
 Patient just experiences a permanent numbness around a patch of skin in the inner part of the knee.
 Most patients don’t find this a major problem.

 Which treatment is best for me?

 The various methods can often seem confusing.
-The best way forward is to consult a Vascular Surgeon who is experienced in all these forms of treatment so he or she can best advise the best treatment for the patient, based on the anatomy and distribution of the diseased veins.
+The best way forward is to consult a vascular Surgeon in Singapore who is experienced in all these forms of treatment so he or she can best advise the best treatment for the patient, based on the anatomy and distribution of the diseased veins.